Richard O. Boyer

 Richard O. Boyer (10 January 1903 – 7 August 1973) was an American freelance journalist.

 Background

 Richard Owen Boyer was born on January 10, 1903, in Chicago.

 Career

-Boyer worked a various newspapers, including the St. Louis Post Dispatch, Boston Herald, New Orleans Item, and Dallas Times Herald.
+Boyer worked at various newspapers, including the St. Louis Post Dispatch, Boston Herald, New Orleans Item, and Dallas Times Herald.

-Boyer co-founders the Boston Newspaper Guild.
+Boyer co-founded the Boston Newspaper Guild.

 He contributed to The New Yorker magazine during the 1930s and 1940s.

 In the late 1940s, he was foreign correspondent for PM newspaper in Germany, France, Italy, and Central America.
 He was also editor of U.S. Week.

 In 1948, he was an editor of the cultural monthly magazine Masses & Mainstream.